conda/cla/README.md

-# Conda Contributor License Agreements
+# Conda Contributor License Agreement

 This repo contains and is used to review submissions of Conda Individual Contributor License Agreements.